Inleiding Scientific Computing deel 2 - Computed Tomography

 Results (40%)

-• are the numerical experiments clearly described
+• Are the numerical experiments discussed in detail

 Layout (20%)